 By the 1930’s Hypnosis Acts had become very popular.
 ‘KENNEDY THE MESMERIST’ promises “Screams of Laughter Every Evening”, not unlike todays more modern Mesmerists.

-Newman the Great tempts his audience with pictures of they are likely to see if the toddle along to his show.
-Theres quite a lot of this in hypnosis artwork, as we shall see.
-Not sure what to make of the picture bottom left, but it was obviously taken somewhere in Lancashire.
+Below: Newman the Great tempts his audience with photographs of what they are likely to see if they toddle along to his show.
+There’s a lot of this use of ‘vignettes’ in hypnosis artwork.
+Not sure what to make of the photograph at bottom left of poster number 2, but it was obviously taken somewhere in Lancashire.

 For more than four decades, from 1896 to 1939, ‘Dr.’ Walford Bodie MD ruled the roost in the UK.
 Originally from Scotland, he claimed the MD stood for Merry Devil.
 An electrician by trade, Bodie’s approach was to mix entertainment with a kind of pseudo medical science, hence the claims of bloodless surgery (this IS possible and many surgeons use the technique today) and stunts involving electricity which would probably be illegal now.
 His main claim to fame was his immaculately waxed moustache.
 His other claim to fame was the medical student riots in Glasgow and London – the students were outraged at his use of the adjunct MD.
 He was a megastar in the 1920’s and 1930’s, attracting huge audiences and was for a while Britain’s highest paid entertainer.
 I suspect Peter Casson was inspired by him because he [Casson] mentioned him to me several times.
 Casson would have been a young man at the time and was certain to have been lucky enough to see Bodie in action.
 It was almost certainly Bodie who was responsible for the creation of the modern one-man hypnosis show, indeed, he was the inventor of many of today’s stock in trade gags.
 He died in 1939 after completing a long run in Blackpool, leaving the way clear for a man who was an expert in mass hypnosis and who would dominate the headlines for the next six years, Austria’s very own Adolf Schicklgruber.